Finding Encouragement

 Being Stimulated

 When I finished reading Sandi Somers's blog for this month, "Stronger Together: A Community of Writers", I knew I was going to be reading it over several more times.
 Her post on the importance of community was a real eye opener for me.
 One part I found particularly liked was the blog post written by Jordan Raynor, "Without constant communion with other believers to refresh their eternal perspectives, Tolkien may have never completed the Lord of the Rings and Lewis may have never finished The Chronicles of Narnia.
 Like these creators before us, we need regular communion with our fellow brothers and sisters in Christ to renew our minds and refresh the lenses through which we view the world as we work."
-It was inspiring to read how Sandi started to be involved with community and where it lead her.
+It was inspiring to read how Sandi started to be involved with community and where it led her.

-Sandra Rafuse lives in the small town of Rockglen, Saskatchewan with her husband, Bob, a Gordon Setter named Sadie, and a Peregrine falcon named Peet.
+Sandra Rafuse lives in the small town of Rockglen, Saskatchewan, with her husband, Bob, a Gordon Setter named Sadie, and a Peregrine falcon named Peet.
 She is a retired teacher, an amateur writer, and is enjoying having the opportunity to share what God has been teaching her through her life experiences.